Razor Pages and Form Data

 If the form was submitted as a GET request, then the Request.QueryString is a collection of key-value pairs used like a dictionary, i.e. to access the value of the input with name “Color”, we would use: Request.QueryString["Color"].

-Similarly, the Form also exposes the form content as a collection key-value pairs, so we could access a POST request’s input with the name “Color” value with Request.Form["Color"].
+Similarly, the Form also exposes the form content as a collection of key-value pairs, so we could access a POST request’s input with the name “Color” value with Request.Form["Color"].

 Finally, the request also allows for checking both collections using its own accessor property, i.e. Request["Color"] would provide the submitted value for the input “Color” if it was sent with either a GET or POST request.